KIR-CellDIVE/wsi-segmentation/README.md

 ## What to do next after the segmentation
 By the end of the notebook you should have created file and folder structure, a segmentation mask and per-cell statistic which can be plugged into the `ark-analysis` toolbox ([Documentation](https://ark-analysis.readthedocs.io/en/latest/)/[GitHub](https://github.com/angelolab/ark-analysis)) starting from the [second notebook](https://github.com/angelolab/ark-analysis#2-pixel-clustering-with-pixie).
 Alternatively, you might also want to consider other whole slide image multiplex analysis pipelines such as [link](https://github.com/immunogenomics/FibroblastAtlas2022).

+## macOS installation
+`Singularity` can also be installed under MacOS making use of virtualisation using `Vagrant`.
+However, we can not give anu guarantees and support for running this container and segmentation notebook under macOS.
+Thus, please refer to the official [Singularity Documentation](https://docs.sylabs.io/guides/3.0/user-guide/installation.html#mac) for detailed installation instructions of the container environment.
+These installation instruction should provide you with a Linux environment, which you can use to build the whole slide image segmentation container in following the steps below.
+However, at this moment in time this method does not support GPU-accelerated segmentation which will make it very slow for large Cell DIVE slides.

 ## References and Acknowledgments